Shadowtag00/MLOPS-Project1/README.md

 ```
 ## Monitoring, Debugging and Experiment Tracking
 ### cProfiler
 We are using cProfile for profiling the performance of the Python scripts we have written.
-To view and order the output, the following arguments were included:
+To view and order the output, the following arguments were included in the Dockerfile:
 ```
 -m cProfile -s pcalls
 #if saving to file